codeigniter4/CodeIgniter4/user_guide_src/source/helpers/date_helper.rst

     Returns the current time as a UNIX timestamp, referenced either to your server's local time or any PHP supported timezone, based on the "time reference" setting in your config file.
-If you do not intend to set your master time reference to any other PHP supported timezone (which you'll typically do if you run a site that lets each user set their own timezone settings) there is no benefit to using this function over PHP's ``time()`` function.

     .. literalinclude:: date_helper/004.php

-    If a timezone is not provided, it will return ``time()`` based on the **time_reference** setting.
+    If a timezone is not provided, it will return timestamp by timezone `date_default_timezone_get()` based on the **time_reference** setting.

 .. php:function:: timezone_select([$class = '', $default = '', $what = \DateTimeZone::ALL, $country = null])